eruffaldi/nested_list_product/README.md

 We model this with enumerations (e.g. list of algorithms), with the possibility of nested enumeration for a given value (e.g. list of variants for a given algorithm), and finally parameters variations (e.g. for specific version).
 Also datasets are an enumeration.

-We then generate a matrix M by N, where M is any possible enumeration (NaN if not applicable) and N is the list of all possible cases
+We then generate a matrix M by N, where M is any possible enumeration (NaN if not applicable) and N is the list of all possible cases.
+The matrix contains

 ## Case Study is the Paper on Inertial Measure Review on Sensors: